georgie-z/web_voyager_project/README.md

 ### Instructions to run the AI agent

-Optional: To edit the product you want to order go end of web_voyager_bunnings.py and edit the question.
+Optional: To edit the product you want to order go to the end (line 505) of web_voyager_bunnings.py script and edit the question.
 Example is already provided in the code.

 In terminal or command prompt:
 python web_voyager_bunnings.py